Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Experiments

 \subsection{Merging into a Convoy: A Four-Vehicle Simulation}

 We run the experiments described in the running example from \cref{sec:running-example} on a game with horizon $\horizon{}=10$, and discretization period $\Delta t =$ \SI{0.5}{\second}.
-We choose the following hierarchy structures: Nash, Stackelberg chain (1 $\rightarrow$ 3 $\rightarrow$ 2 $\rightarrow$ 4), mixed hierarchy A $(1 \rightarrow 3, 1 \rightarrow 2, 2 \rightarrow 4)$ as depicted in \cref{fig:graph-definitions}, and mixed hierarchy B $(1 \rightarrow 2, 2 \rightarrow 4)$.
-The first two hierarchy structures define simultaneous play among all vehicles (Nash) and turn-based play among vehicles (from the highest-level leader to the lowest-level follower).
-In the third structure, vehicle 1 plays first and then its direct followers, 2 and 3, play simultaneously in response.
-This could simulate a real-world scenario in which the merging vehicle will respond to leader vehicle 1's decision, but has not yet resolved whether to yield to vehicle 2.
-The final structure describes a situation in which the entire convoy is a Stackelberg chain led by vehicle 1, and they play a Nash game with vehicle 3.
+We choose the following hierarchy structures: Nash, \cmt{mixed hierarchy A $(1 \rightarrow 2, 2 \rightarrow 4)$, mixed hierarchy B $(1 \rightarrow 3, 1 \rightarrow 2, 2 \rightarrow 4)$, and Stackelberg chain (1 $\rightarrow$ 3 $\rightarrow$ 2 $\rightarrow$ 4) as depicted in \cref{fig:graph-definitions}}.
+The first hierarchy structure defines simultaneous play among all vehicles (Nash). \cmt{The second structure describes a situation in which the entire convoy is a Stackelberg chain led by vehicle 1, and they play a Nash game with vehicle 3.
+In the third structure, vehicle 1 plays first and then its direct followers 2 and 3 play simultaneously in response.
+This could simulate a real-world scenario in which the merging vehicle responds to leader vehicle 1's strategy but has not yet resolved whether to yield to vehicle 2.
+The fourth describes turn-based play among vehicles (Stackelberg chain).}

-Our experimental results are shown in \cref{fig:merging-experiments-mixed} and \cref{fig:merging-experiments}.
+Our experimental results are shown in \cref{fig:merging-experiments}.
 These scenarios illustrate how hierarchy structure influences merging behavior.
 When vehicle 3 is a follower of vehicle 1, vehicle 1 exploits its leadership position by accelerating to remain ahead after the merge.
 In contrast, under a Nash relationship between vehicles 1 and 3, vehicle 1 behaves more conservatively and yields, allowing vehicle 3 to merge ahead.
 Despite these differing outcomes, all equilibria in our experiments (e.g., Nash, Stackelberg, and mixed hierarchies) result in safe interactions among all vehicles, including vehicles 2 and 4.
-Finally, \cref{fig:convergence} provides empirical corroboration of the convergence results in \Cref{thm:convergence-analysis}.
+Finally, \cref{fig:convergence} provides empirical corroboration of the convergence results in \Cref{thm:convergence-analysis}\cmt{, showing constant decrease further from the equilibrium and exponential convergence near it.}